Certified First Responder

 The U.S. Department of Transportation First Responder National Standard Curriculum is the standard for first responder training.
-The curriculum is divided into seven modules for a total of 26 lessons addressing patient preparation, airway management, patient assessment, circulation, medical emergencies and illnesses, situations involving childbirth and infants and EMS operations.
+The curriculum is divided into seven modules for a total of 26 lessons addressing patient preparation, airway management, patient assessment, circulation, medical emergencies and illnesses, situations involving childbirth and infants, and EMS operations.
 The course also teaches how to use certain medical equipment and report to responding emergency medical technicians and authorities.
-The 40-hour course generally takes around 30 days to complete.
+The 40-hour course takes around 30 days to complete.

-- Take classes in anatomy and similar disciplines.
+To really stand out, take classes in anatomy and similar disciplines.
 A knowledge of human anatomy and physiology will help with understanding the skills needed as a first responder.

-Step 3: Take the Certification Exam
+Step 3: Take the Certification Exam for Career Advancement

 The National Registry of Emergency Medical Technicians (NREMT) offers certification and recertification to first responders.
-Applicants must pass cognitive and psychomotor examinations, which can be taken through a state licensing agency as well as the NREMT.
+Applicants must pass cognitive and psychomotor examinations, which are taken through a state licensing agency and the NREMT.
 The cognitive portion of the exam covers a full range of emergency medical care topics, while the psychomotor test consists of a hands-on demonstration of learned emergency skills.
-Upon completion of these exams, certification is awarded, which can expand opportunities for employment as a first responder.
+Upon completion of exams, certification is awarded, which can expand opportunities for employment as a first responder.

 To recap, with a CPR card, completion of a state-approved program, and certification, a certified first responder can earn about $32,000 a year to quickly assess emergency situations, call an ambulance, and administer first aid.